Noel Fielding: Recognition and honours

 On 6 September 2011, Fielding received an honorary master's degree from his alma mater, now called Buckinghamshire New University, for his ongoing interest in the graphics area and support for many art organisations.

 In 2015, Fielding was named one of GQ magazine's 50 best-dressed British men.

 Personal life

 Fielding was formerly in a relationship with Robots in Disguise lead vocalist Dee Plume, who made minor appearances in The Mighty Boosh and in its live adaptations.

-He began dating radio DJ Lliana Bird sometime around 2010, and they have two children.
+He began going out with radio DJ Lliana Bird sometime around 2010, and they have two children.

+In relation to his sexuality it was once commented to Fielding, whilst being interviewed by Alan Carr on Alan Carr: Chatty Man, "Now I've heard you kissed a man once..." with Fielding replying "...actually you know I'm not, I'm not sort of, I'm not really against, I will get off with a man, if I'm drunk, just not sure...
+I don't mind a feel up, just not sure I want to, you know [he then uses hand gestures to imitate anal sex]...", with Carr responding "That's fair enough, that's fair...".
+Fielding described himself as gender fluid in a 2024 interview, saying "I’m always interested in clothes and makeup and I’ve always been quite gender-fluid".

-During his time at art college, Fielding developed what was suspected to be the virus hepatitis A though it was later confirmed to be glandular fever.
+During his time at art college, Fielding developed what was suspected to be the virus hepatitis A although it was later confirmed to be glandular fever.
 Nigel Coan, who studied the same course as Fielding at art college and also shared a flat with him during this time, helped Fielding during this period.
 Fielding was ill and exhausted for a year.

 His paternal half-brother is Michael Fielding.